“Mom, how come you never chaperone my field trips?”

 Volunteer time off is a benefit that appeals to everyone at our agency, regardless of what generation or stage of life they fall into.
 An employer can do a lot to help workers with work/life balance.
 Our agency recently created employee personas to help us understand and empathize with each other’s goals, needs and challenges.
 One of the most fascinating results was seeing how different worker generations think about work/life balance.

 Create benefits for each generation

-Here’s a very short snapshot of our employee personas (you can create your own!), as well as some employee benefit ideas for each.
+Here’s a very short snapshot of our employee personas, as well as some employee benefit ideas for each.
 Many may appeal to all generations but sometimes for different reasons.
 Our agency doesn’t offer all these perks, probably few do.
 But we, like many companies, are working on it.

 Career Explorer Emory has 0 to 3 years of professional work experience and is trying to find a good balance between work and home life, especially keeping up with old friends from college.
 Money and learning how to be a responsible adult are at the top of her needs.
 Benefits and perks that might appeal to Emory: